Now, is there really a bad time to visit Japan?!

 There’s a good chance you’ll be doing a lot of walking when you’re in Japan, and you might consider heat and humidity to be a miserable combination.

-As I write this on an August day in 2019, it’s reported to get to a high of 39C (102F) in Kyoto.
+On an August day in 2019 that I was writing part of this post, it was reported to get to a high of 39C (102F) in Kyoto.

 It’s also summer vacation in Japan.